AmineCh1/SemesterProject/README.md

 python SubjExpLauncher.py
 ```
 ### Comments
 This program launches an experiment session.
 It reads batch files from the Batches folder, and stores the results in the Results folder per subject.
-It requires that the contents to be assessed are at the root of the SubjExp.py and SubjExpLauncher.py
+It requires that the contents to be assessed are at the root of the SubjExp.py and SubjExpLauncher.py files.
+Also, changing the batch file currently read and the sticker order can be easily done by editing two lines of code that are mentioned inside the file SubjExp.py

 ## Statistical Analysis notebook
 For completeness, a jupyter notebook where the data processing was done from the results of the experiment is provided.(HTML and ipynb versions)